-- Town of Innisfill Official Plan (2018) - o 14.2 Food access policies, pg.
-14-4 - 14.2.6 We shall encourage the establishment of community kitchens and food co-ops within the Town's commercial areas. - City of Thunder Bay Official Plan (2018) - Urban Settlement Policies, pg.
+- Town of Innisfil Official Plan (2018) - o 14.2 Food access policies, pg.
+14-4 - 14.2.6 We shall encourage the establishment of community kitchens and food co-ops within the Town's commercial areas. - City of Thunder Bay Official Plan (2018) - o Urban Settlement Policies, pg.
 71 - Urban Agriculture Policies, pg.
 77 - Support community kitchens and local food hubs. - The City of Sudbury Official Plan (Draft 2017) - o 6.2.4 Urban Agriculture Policies, pg.
 103 - Community kitchens and local food hubs will be supported in all settlement areas where appropriate. - Town of Midland (Draft Official Plan 2017) - o 3.0 General Development Policies, pg.
 3-1 - 3.1.10 Local Food Production Policies, pg.
 3-7

-- Community garden policies

-- o City of Peterborough

-- o Town of Whitby

-- o City of Kingston

-- The City of Toronto community bake oven policy to support the use of this type of infrastructure in community parks.

-- The Municipality of Mississippi Mills (see pg.
-80 for staff report) built a community bake oven on municipal property to complement programming at the local library and farmer's market.

-- The inclusion of a regional infrastructure to support local and healthy food processing.
+- City of Kingston community gardens development and operations policy and community orchards and edible forest policy. - Hamilton Food Strategy: Healthy, Sustainable, and Just Food for All (2016) - The City of Toronto has a community bake oven policy to support the use of this type of infrastructure in community parks. - The Municipality of Mississippi Mills (see pg.
+80 for staff report) built a community bake oven on municipal property to complement programming at the local library and farmer's market. - The inclusion of a regional infrastructure to support local and healthy food processing.
 Examples of this include the Ontario Agri-Food Venture Centre.